esper-io/console_docs/docs/provisioning-methods/help.md

 -   GMS support — Click **YES** if your Android device supports Google Mobile Services.

-**Note**: If the Play Store app is included on your device, your device will likely support GMS.
+**Note**: If the Play Store application is included on your device, your device will likely support GMS.

 -   Camera — Choose **YES**, if your device has a working camera.